Syncope (medicine): Vasovagal syncope

 Syncope has been linked with psychological triggers.
 This includes fainting in response to the sight or thought of blood, needles, pain, and other emotionally stressful situations.
 One theory in evolutionary psychology is that fainting at the sight of blood might have evolved as a form of playing dead which increased survival from attackers and might have slowed blood loss in a primitive environment.
 "Blood-injury phobia", as this is called, is experienced by about 15% of people.
 It is often possible to manage these symptoms with specific behavioral techniques.

-Another evolutionary psychology view is that some forms of fainting are non-verbal signals that developed in response to increased inter-group aggression during the paleolithic.
-A non-combatant who has fainted signals that she or he is not a threat.
+Another evolutionary psychology view is that some forms of fainting are non-verbal signals that developed in response to increased inter-group aggression during the Paleolithic.
+A non-combatant who has fainted signals that they are not a threat.
 This would explain the association between fainting and stimuli such as bloodletting and injuries seen in blood-injection-injury type phobias such as needle phobia as well as the gender differences.

 Much of this pathway was discovered in animal experiments by Bezold (Vienna) in the 1860s.
-In animals, it may represent a defence mechanism when confronted by danger ("playing possum").
+In animals, it may represent a defense mechanism when confronted by danger ("playing possum").
+A 2023 study identified neuropeptide Y receptor Y2 vagal sensory neurons (NPY2R VSNs) and the periventricular zone (PVZ) as a coordinated neural network participating in the cardioinhibitory Bezold–Jarisch reflex (BJR) regulating fainting and recovery.

 Situational syncope

-Syncope may be caused by specific behaviors including coughing, urination, defecation, vomiting, swallowing (deglutition), and following exercise.
+Syncope may be caused by specific behaviors, including coughing, urination, defecation, vomiting, swallowing (deglutition), and following exercise.
 Manisty et al. note: "Deglutition syncope is characterised by loss of consciousness on swallowing; it has been associated not only with ingestion of solid food, but also with carbonated and ice-cold beverages, and even belching."
 Fainting can occur in "cough syncope" following severe fits of coughing, such as that associated with pertussis or "whooping cough".
 Neurally mediated syncope may also occur when an area in the neck known as the carotid sinus is pressed.
-A normal response to carotid sinus massage is reduction in blood pressure and slowing of the heart rate.
-Especially in people with hypersensitive carotid sinus syndrome this response can cause syncope or presyncope.
+A normal response to carotid sinus massage is a reduction in blood pressure and slowing of the heart rate.
+Especially in people with hypersensitive carotid sinus syndrome, this response can cause syncope or presyncope.